Pial-crypto/Project-Health-Tracking/README_NEW.md

 - JWT-based secure login
 - Three distinct roles: Admin, Employee, Client
 - Protected routes with role-based access
-- Session persistence with localStorage
+- Session persistence with cookies
+- As [Login system (no public registration)] was recommended so admin can sign up and client and employee accounts will be       created after the invitation by the admin.The password will be sent through email.

 ### 2. Project Management
 - Admins create projects and assign teams